 What if they still don’t respond after multiple follow-ups?

 That’s okay.
 Some people never will.
-Keep them on quarterly check-ins and move on to new leads.
-It’s math, not a verdict.
+Keep them on quarterly check-ins and spend more time on new leads.
+It’s probability math, not a final verdict.

 Do I change my message each time?